mysociety/political_tweets/README.md

 ## Usage

-The application is a Sinatra app, to run it execute the `app.rb` file directly with ruby.
+The application is made up of a Sinatra app and Resque background workers.
+In order to run all of these at once first install [Foreman](https://github.com/ddollar/foreman#installation) and then run:

-    bundle exec rackup
+    foreman start

-Then you can view the application at http://localhost:9292/
+Then you can view the application at http://localhost:5000/